Australian cricket team in Pakistan in 2025–26

-The Australia cricket team is scheduled to tour Pakistan in January and February 2026 to play three Twenty20 International (T20I) matches against the Pakistan cricket team.
-The matches will serve as preparation for both teams ahead of the 2026 Men's T20 World Cup.
-Following the T20 World Cup, the Australian team will return in March 2026 to play three One Day International (ODI) matches.
-In June 2025, the Cricket Australia (CA) confirmed their tour to Pakistan.
+The Australia cricket team toured Pakistan in January and February 2026 to play Pakistan cricket team.
+The tour consisted of three Twenty20 International (T20I) matches.
+The series was served as preparation for both teams ahead of the 2026 Men's T20 World Cup.
+In January 2026, Pakistan Cricket Board (PCB) confirmed the fixtures for the tour.
+All the matches were played at the Gaddafi Stadium in Lahore.